Basketball HQ logoBasketball HQ

 • Don't be afraid to mess up or make a mistake.

-Basketball Drill Instructions
+Drill Instructions

-• Each player will have two basketballs.
+• Each player is going to have two basketballs.

 • One player will be on the baseline under the basket facing out towards the court, and the other player will be facing him/her a few feet away.

-• When the drill starts, both players will begin dribbling their basketballs.
+• When the drill starts both players will begin dribbling their basketballs.

 • The goal is to stay in front of the leader the whole time.

-• If either player loses a ball, the other player will wait for them and then resume the drill.
+• If either player loses a ball the other player will wait for them and then resume the drill.